slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On present

 <!--
-- 100 blocks a day -- wait but why
+- 96 blocks a day -- wait but why
-- Futurism is a study of time.
-Anomalies often represent the future but to our eyes they seem strange.
 -->

 > *"Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart."